-If your program works properly on your development workstation but reports "segmentation faults" when run on the SIB, there are several possibilities.
-The first is that your program was linked with a newer version of the standard C libraries, and the SIB's libraries are not forward-compatible.
+If your program works properly on your development workstation but reports "segmentation faults" when run on the PPC, there are several possibilities.
+The first is that your program was linked with a newer version of the standard C libraries, and the PPC's libraries are not forward-compatible.
 This behavior was seen when programs linked against glibc 2.1.2 were run using glibc 2.0.7.
-To reduce this problem, the SIB was created using the newest libraries available at the time.
+To reduce this problem, the PPC was created using the newest libraries available at the time.
 However, technology is sure to progress.

-Another major possibility is that your program binary was corrupted in transfer.
-In particular, the DOS-based FTP clients included with MS Windows '95 and '98 default to ASCII mode, meaning that the FTP client may modify the file it is transferring.
+The second major possibility is that your program binary was corrupted in transfer.
+In particular, the DOS-based FTP client included with MS Windows '95 and '98 default to ASCII mode, meaning that the FTP client may modify the file it is transferring.
 This FTP client must explicitly be set to transfer binary files.
 Other FTP clients may have similar behavior.

-If you get a "No such file or directory" error message when attempting to execute your program on the SIB, there are two possibilities.
+If you get a "No such file or directory" error message when attempting to execute your program on the PPC, there are two possibilities.
 First, as a security measure, the current directory is not in the search path.
 The command interpreter will only look for executables in the search path.
 In MS-DOS, the current directory was part of the search path; therefore executables in a user's current directory could be executed without prepending any directory information.
 To execute a file in the current directory, prepend a period and a slash (./) to explicitly specify execution from the current directory.

-The second possible cause of "No such file or directory" is that there is another sort of library problem.
-This error can be caused when a program compiled and linked against libc version 5 is run on a system without this older library (such as the SIB).
+The second possibility is that there is another sort of library problem.
+The "No such file or directory" error can be caused when a program compiled and linked against libc version 5 is run on a system without this older library (such as the PPC).
 Unfortunately, the error message is rather uninformative.
-Use ldd on the binary to see if it requires libc5.
+Use Idd on the binary to see if it requires libc5.
 If binaries you create do require libc5, EMAC recommends you update your development workstation to a newer distribution which uses the newer libraries, and recompile.
 Slackware in particular has been cautious and slow in adopting the newer standard C libraries.
-If it is absolutely impossible to recompile the application with newer libraries, the following files may be copied to the /lib/ directory of the SIB: libc.so.5, ld.so, ld-linux.so.1.
+If it is absolutely impossible to recompile the application with newer libraries, the following files may be copied to the /lib/ directory of the PPC: libc.so.5, ld.so, ld-linux.so.1.
 Each of these files must have their permissions set to 755.
 These files will require in excess of 750 kB of flash space.
-You may also want to use the strip utility (found on your development workstation) on these files before transferring them to the SIB, as this may cut the file sizes significantly by removing unnecessary debug information.
+You may also want to use the strip utility (found on your development workstation) on these files before transferring them to the PPC, as this may cut the file sizes significantly.